NetBSDfr/bsddialog/README.md

 **Work In Progress!**

-This project provides **bsddialog** and **libbsddialog**, an utility and a library to build scripts and tools with TUI Dialogs and Widgets.
+This project provides **bsddialog** and **libbsddialog**, an utility and a library to build scripts and tools with TUI dialogs and widgets.

 ## Intro